Cyubahiroprince/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that move the file to another one in the directory
+script that Delete the file